American Cancer Society // Infographics // 2016

 Rising Global Cancer Epidemic

-Every year, nearly 8 million people worldwide die from cancer.
-Many of these deaths can be avoided with increased governmental support and funding for prevention, detection, and treatment programs.
+Every year, more than 8 million people worldwide die from cancer.
+Many of these deaths could be avoided with increased governmental support and funding for prevention, detection, and treatment programs.
 Urgent action is needed to raise awareness about cancer, dispel myths and misconceptions, and develop practical strategies to address the disease.

 The Global Burden

-In 2010, 65% of all deaths worldwide were due to noncommunicable diseases (NCDs) like heart disease, lung disease, diabetes and cancer.
-15% of all deaths worldwide, nearly 8 million people, were due to cancer alone.
+In 2012, 70% of all deaths worldwide were due to noncommunicable diseases (NCDs) like heart disease, lung disease, diabetes and cancer.
+15% of all deaths worldwide, more than 8 million people, were due to cancer alone.
 The number of deaths worldwide from cancer dwarfs the number of global deaths from malaria and HIV/AIDS, as is projected to exceed 13 million by 2030.

 New Cases & Their Cost